dctelf/dctelf.github.io/_posts/2025-01-25-certificate-revocation.md

 ---
-title: What are the approaches to certificate revocation?
+title: What are the approaches to certificate revocation? - part 1
 date: 2025-01-24 18:00:00 +/-0000
 categories: [Revocation]
 tags: [x509, revocation, pki]